scrapy/scrapy/docs/topics/spiders.rst

     .. method:: parse_node(response, selector)

         This method is called for the nodes matching the provided tag name (``itertag``).
-Receives the response and an
-        :class:`~scrapy.Selector` for each node.
+It receives the response and a :class:`~scrapy.Selector` for each node.
 Overriding this
-        method is mandatory.
-Otherwise, you spider won't work.
+        method is mandatory, otherwise your spider won't work.
 This method must return an :ref:`item object <topics-items>`, a :class:`~scrapy.Request` object, or an iterable containing any of them.